openmultiplayer/web/docs/scripting/functions/SetPlayerRaceCheckpoint.md

 ## Returns

-1: The function executed successfully.
+**true** - The function executed successfully.

-0: The function failed to execute.
+**false** - The function failed to execute.
 This means the player specified does not exist.

 ## Examples